dhthwy/r/README.md

 # r

+"I couldn't do the whole rush thing.

+Ya it'll be so fast, like one super blur!

+I don't have the strength, for one.
+I spent all my strength.

+And it's so fast nothing can be known.

+I can't further insult my well being with a scrap.

+If I can come up with the strength.
+I'll find someone who can care for me the way any human being deserves.
+"

+---

 "It wasn't YOUR CHOICES in general.

 It was your choice to leave me like this, with false hopes and betrayals, knowing I needed a friend, for years.